JThorley11/Early-Careers-Project/README.md

 poetry install
 ```

-### Step 3: Create a .env file wiht your OpenAI API key:
+### Step 3: Create a .env file with your OpenAI API key:
 ```bash
 OPENAI_API_KEY=your_api_key_here
 ```